ARM-software/astc-encoder/README.md

 longer under active development, but is a supported branch that continues to get back-ported bug fixes.

-The `1.x`, `2.x`, and `3.x` branches are legacy branches for older releases.
-They are no longer under active development or getting security or bug fixes, and are scheduled for deletion at the end of August 2026.
-We recommend that developers using an old branch migrate to using the latest 5.x series stable release tag.
+Older releases are no longer available as a release branch, but any official releases are still available via their git tag.
+We recommend that developers using an older version migrate to the latest 5.x series stable release tag.

 Any other branches you might find are development branches for new features or optimizations, so might be interesting to play with but should be considered